waldzellai/automcp-ts/README.md

 # AutoMCP-TS

-A TypeScript implementation of AutoMCP, a tool for converting various AI agent frameworks into Model Context Protocol (MCP) servers.
-This project was converted from Python using MCP conversion tools for better TypeScript/JavaScript ecosystem integration.
+A powerful TypeScript tool for converting various AI agent frameworks into Model Context Protocol (MCP) servers.
+AutoMCP-TS enables seamless integration with MCP-compatible applications like Claude Desktop, bringing your AI agents into the MCP ecosystem with full TypeScript support.

 ## Overview